-Deployment Logs folder: Configurable local folder location where a log file gets created for each day the tool has been accessed and contains application level error information (if any).
+Deployment Logs folder: Configurable local folder where a log file is created for each day that the tool is accessed and which contains application-level error information (if any).

-TFS Working folder: Folder location where labelled code gets downloaded from TFS.
+TFS Working folder: Folder where labeled code is downloaded from TFS.

-AppLogs folder: Folder locations where TFS, MS Build Server and Deploy logs exist for each deployment.
+AppLogs folder: Folder where TFS, MS Build Server, and Deploy logs exist for each deployment.

-Maximum parallel tasks: Specifies number of parallel deployment process allowed for the application (configurable)..
+Maximum parallel tasks: Specifies how many parallel deployment processes to allow for the application (configurable).

-Local DB Connection String: Folder path where .sdf exist.
+Local DB connection string: Path of the .sdf file.

-Number of Tries: How many times the tool retries to communicate with Windows Azure if fails on the initial try.
+Number of tries: How many times the tool tries to communicate with Windows Azure.

-Azure Publish settings link: Link where the Windows Azure Publish settings file can be downloaded from.
+Azure Publish Settings link: Where you can download the Windows Azure Publish Settings file from.

 To save changes to the settings, click Save.
 Then close and restart Deployment Tracker to reflect the new settings.